Jordan Taylor (racing driver): Racing career

 Born in Orlando, Taylor began his career in professional sports car racing in 2008, competing in the 24 Hours of Daytona and finishing fifteenth.
-In 2009, he ran right races for Beyer Racing at the Rolex Sports Car Series in the Daytona Prototypes class.
+In 2009, he ran eight races for Beyer Racing at the Rolex Sports Car Series in the Daytona Prototypes class.
 His first full season came in 2010, driving a Mazda RX-8 for Racers Edge Motorsports, claiming two GT class podiums.
-In 2011, he drove a Chevrolet Camaro for Autohaus Motorsports with Bill Lester, where he got one win and three second place finishes, ending as the GT class runner-up.
-In late 2011 at a private test at Sebring, he impressed Corvette Racing enough that they recruited him to fulfill the third driver role for the team in the 2012 season competing at Sebring, Petit Le Mans and also the 24 Hours of Le Mans, where he finished in 5th place in the LM GTE PRO #73 Corvette C6.R.
+In 2011, he drove a Chevrolet Camaro for Autohaus Motorsports with Bill Lester, where he got one win and three second-place finishes, ending as the GT class runner-up.
+In late 2011, at a private test at Sebring, he impressed Corvette Racing enough that they recruited him to fulfill the third driver role for the team in the 2012 season, competing at Sebring, Petit Le Mans and also the 24 Hours of Le Mans, where he finished in fifth place in the LM GTE PRO No. 73 Corvette C6.R.
 Also in 2012, he claimed his second Rolex GT win for Autohaus Motorsports.

 In 2013, Taylor joined Wayne Taylor Racing, a team owned by his father, sports car veteran Wayne Taylor, co-driving with Max Angelelli.
-He and Angelelli teamed to win the 2013 Rolex Sports Car Series' Daytona Prototype championship, winning five races including the last three of the season consecutively.
+He and Angelelli teamed to win the 2013 Rolex Sports Car Series' Daytona Prototype championship, winning five races, including the last three of the season consecutively.

 In 2014, the Grand-Am Rolex Series merged with the American Le Mans Series to form the new United SportsCar Championship (now IMSA SportsCar Championship).
 With his brother Ricky Taylor as teammate, he was runner-up with two wins and six podiums.
-In 2015 he earned two wins and three second place finishes.
-The driver collected three wins and seven podiums in 2016, and was third in points.
+In 2015, he earned two wins and three second-place finishes.
+Taylor collected three wins and seven podiums in 2016 and was third in points.